Andrew Weidinger: College coaching

-NFL coaching
+Professional coaching

 Atlanta Falcons

 In 2006 Weidinger had a pre-season internship with the Atlanta Falcons where he assisted in scouting and evaluating of potential players throughout the NFL.
-2008 he was hired as assistant to the head coach under Mike Smith.
+In 2008 he was hired as assistant to the head coach under Mike Smith.
 In the 2012 season he was promoted to offensive assistant.
 He stayed with the Falcons until 2014.

 Tampa Bay Buccaneers

 For the 2015 season Weidinger was hired by the Tampa Bay Buccaneers as an offensive quality control coach.
 There he reunited with former Falcons OC Dirk Koetter who was the OC and head coach for the Bucs.
 One year later he was promoted to assistant wide receivers coach and was assigned to game management.
-With a new head coach for the 2018 season, he left the franchise in 2018.
+Weidinger left the franchise following the conclusion of the 2018 season.

+Arizona Hotshots

+In 2019 Weidinger served as the running backs coach for the Arizona Hotshots of the Alliance of American Football.
+When the league folded mid-season the Hotshots held a record of 5-3 and all three of their RB's were in the Top 11 of the league leaders in rushing.

-ELF coaching
+European coaching

+Potsdam Royals

+In March of 2021 Weidinger was named the offensive coordinator of the Potsdam Royals in the German Football League.
+The Royals finished the season 7-3, losing to the Schwäbisch Hall Unicorns in the Semi-Finals.